200 Illinois superintendents send letter to governor about basketball

-The letter asks for an opportunity to meet with the governor and the Illinois Department of Public Health to create a mitigation plan to allow for safe play.
+The letter calls on the governor to join educators in creating a safe plan for playing basketball this season.

+The Illinois Department of Public health has advised districts not to start the season due to COVID concerns.
+The agency recently classified basketball as a high-risk activity for spreading COVID-19.

-Superintendents from several Metro East communities signed the letter including Alton, Collinsville, Dupo, Edwardsville, Freeburg, Harmony-Emge, Highland, Lebanon, Madison, Marissa, Mascoutah, O’Fallon, Triad CUSD,
+Superintendents from several Metro East communities signed the letter, including Alton, Collinsville, Dupo, Edwardsville, Freeburg, Harmony-Emge, Highland, Lebanon, Madison, Marissa, Mascoutah, O’Fallon, and Triad CUSD.

-In the letter, the group of educators say experiences inside and outside the classroom are important for the children.
-It goes on to say they are seeing some negative effects such as depression, anxiety, lack of motivation, and loss of self and believe it is due to some of these experiences being limited.

-The letter asks that the governor consider three factors before delaying or canceling any further extra-curricular seasons for high school or middle school students.
+“We have over 200 superintendents representing over 200,000 students across the state of Illinois,” said Collinsville Community Unit School District #10 Superintendent Dr. Mark B. Skertich.

+The letter indicates educators are seeing more students exhibit depression, anxiety, lack of motivation and loss of self because many extra-curricular activities have been canceled.

 The three factors include: